Chai2088/chai2088.github.io/index.md

 ---

 ## About Me
 Hi!
-I’m Jiayi — but you can call me Chai.\
+I’m Jiayi — but you can call me __Chai__.\
-I’m a Computer Science graduate from DigiPen Institute of Technology, where I specialized in Real-Time Interactive Simulation.
+I’m a Computer Science graduate from __DigiPen Institute of Technology__, where I specialized in __Real-Time Interactive Simulation__.
 Over the past four years, I’ve collaborated on multiple team-based game projects created from custom game engines builded from scratch by ourselves.

 Along the way, I’ve also created several solo projects for class assignments — some of which I’m particularly proud of and have shared on my website.

-I’m most passionate about working on the engine side of development, especially building tools and graphics pipelines.
+I’m most passionate about working on the engine side of development, especially building __tools and graphic engines__.
 That said, I’m always open to diving into gameplay programming and exploring other areas of game development and sofware development.

 ## Programing Languages